Madi Litzenberger

 Current/future

-I'm currently a Master's student at the NAU School of Forestry, where I work with Dr. Andrew Sánchez Meador in the QuantitativeEcology research lab.
-Additionally, I work with Dr. Jason R. Reinhardt, a research forester stationed at the Rocky Mountain Research Station in Moscow, ID.
+I graduated with Master's from NAU School of Forestry in May 2025, where I worked with Dr. Andrew Sánchez Meador in the QuantitativeEcology research lab.
+Additionally, I worked with Dr. Jason R. Reinhardt, a research forester stationed at the Rocky Mountain Research Station in Moscow, ID.

-My project is based in northern Idaho at the Priest River Experimental Forest.
-The research entails a landscape-level silviculture experiment that's main focus is to return shade-intolerant species back to the landscape and understand the ideal set of conditions for their growth and survival.
-In collaboration with the United States Forest Service, this study spans 80 hectares and integrates 16 experimental strata across various canopy openness classes and site preparations methods.
-I'll also be using terrestrial LiDAR to study the light environment and dynamics at play.
+My thesis research was based in northern Idaho at the Priest River Experimental Forest and focused on a landscape-level silviculture experiment aimed at restoring shade-intolerant species back to the landscape and understand the ideal set of conditions for their growth and survival.
+In collaboration with the United States Forest Service, the study spans 80 hectares and integrates 16 experimental strata across various canopy openness classes and site preparations methods.
+I used terrestrial LiDAR to quantify forest structure and the light environment associated with stand dynamics.

 My long-term, overarching career goals are to contribute to forest health in a sustainable, positive, and impactful way and to take part in restoring disturbed and degraded forestland.